ktchu/STEAM-Garden/meanderings/2022-09-17-Geometric-Bounds-for-Blades-Formed-From-Nearly-Orthogonal-Bases.md

 \end{align}
 $$

-where the first inequality follows from the looser lower bound for $\cos \theta_S$ in the corollary to Proposition 2, the second inequality follows because
+where the first inequality follows from the looser lower bound for $\cos \theta_S$ in Corollary 6.1, the second inequality follows because
 $\left(1 - \epsilon^2\right)^{-1/2} \le 1 + \epsilon^2$, and the third inequality follows
 because $(1 - x)^n > 1 - nx$ for positive $x$ and $n$.